Sometimes I get these extremely urgent cravings for muffins. While I buy the occasional muffin at Starbucks, I’d rather make them at home every time.

 You can also use chia seeds to make a chia egg with the same formula, just replace the flaxseed with chia seeds.

-Note that when using chia seeds to make a chia egg, you may need to add a bit more water if it’s too thick.
+Make note that when using chia seeds to make a chia egg, you may need to add a bit more water if it’s too thick.

 How many muffins in a serving: